james-larsen/nexus-utilities/README.md

  * ***encoding (str):*** String representation of encoding, such as 'utf-8' or 'ascii'

 Attempts to detect the encoding of a flat file.
 It will scan the first 2,000 records of the file.
 If the result is 'ascii', it will scan the entire file to confirm.
 This is to prevent a false positive of 'ascii' if a non-ascii character happens to not be present in the first 2,000 rows.

+### **extract_file_extension(filename, last_only=False)**

+Arguments:
+ * ***filename (str):*** Filename to be analyzed
+ * ***last_only (bool):*** Flag of whether to return the extension using the more traditional "everything to the right of the last period" logic

+Returns:
+ * ***extension (str):*** Extracted extension of filename with leading "."

+The purpose of this function is to attempt to handle more complex filename extensions, like "filename.txt.gz" or "my.file.name.jpg.thumbnail".
+In these cases (if last_only is False), the function will return ".txt.gz" and ".jpg.thumbnail", respectively.
+It does this by looking for the first segment of the filename matching a master list of approximately 10,000 known file extensions and returning everything from that position until the end of the filename.

 ### **analyze_dataframe(df)**